chichiwang/notes/languages/python/fundamentals/README.md

 Assign the error to a variable using the `as` operator, then print it out to `sys.stderr`.

+As a matter of philosophy errors should never pass silently unless explicitly silenced.
+Silent errors are of no use.

 ### Programmer Errors
 Exception types for programmer errors:
 * `IndentationError`